 - Immediately descend, if symptoms increase.

-Fuel or Petrol Pumps on Road to Spiti Valley via Kinnaur
+Fuel or Petrol Pumps on route to Spiti Valley via Kinnaur

-You will be able to find fuel pumps only at: Shimla, Theog, Narkanda, Rampur, Jeori, Tapri, Reckong Peo, Kaza It is very important not to miss to refuel at Kaza as well as may be Reckong Peo if you are staying at Kalpa or Peo.
-There used to be one fuel pump at Powari but during my recent visit to Spiti Valley in May 2013, that was not functional.
-However, there was new Petrol Pump at Tapri now.
+You will be able to find fuel pumps only at Shimla, Theog, Narkanda, Rampur, Jeori, Tapri, Reckong Peo and Kaza It is very important not to miss to refuel at Kaza as well as may be Reckong Peo or Tapri if you are staying at Kalpa or Peo.
+There used to be one fuel pump at Powari but during my recent visit to Spiti Valley, that was not functional.
+However, there is a new Petrol Pump at Tapri now.
 Also, there comes a petrol pump once you cross Rampur town completely whose quality is good enough along with Narkanda Fuel pump.

 I only use Narkanda, last fuel pump at Rampur (while going from Shimla) and Kaza to refuel petrol in my car.